This article discusses the harmonization of relations between data management and governance.

 In the previous articles of this series, we have discussed challenges with existing models of data management and data governance and talked about a possible approach to data management and governance that uses two models: business capability and data and information value chain.

 Now, finally, it is time to transform the theoretical discussion into a practical approach to the implementation of data management/governance.

 There are two key topics we will discuss in this last article:

 1. The roles of data management (Yang) and data governance (Yin) in their duality

-Before making final conclusions about the roles of data management and data governance, we need to recall some of principles that we have already discussed.
+Before making final conclusions about the roles of data management and data governance, we need to recall some of the principles that we have already discussed.